Plane Polarization in Comptonization process : a Monte Carlo study: General results and Comparison with observations

 For $\langle N_{sc}\rangle$ $\approx$ 5 (in lower panel of Figure \ref{fig:mod1}), the PD and PA are calculated upto photon energy 14 and 22 keV for Model 1b and 1a respectively.
 Like, $\langle N_{sc}\rangle$ $\approx$ 1.1, the PD and PA are independent of the k$T_b$.
 PD is almost constant over the photon energies ($<$ 10 keV).
-The fluctuation in PD and PA values above 10 keV is due to the low photon statistics.
+The fluctuation in PD and PA values above 10 keV is due to the low photons statistics.
 PA values range from 80$\degree$ to 120$\degree$ when the $i$ ranges from 30$\degree$ to 75$\degree$.
 We observe that the $\theta$-angle distribution for escaped Comptonized photons for a given $i$ has an extra small hump (by a factor $\sim$ 1.1 $-$ 1.2 from the corresponding values of cyan curve of Figure \ref{fig:escap-theta}) around $\theta = i$, which leads to a maximum value of PD for $i$ = 45$\degree$.
-We notice the same, and the PD has a maximum value $\sim 0.025$ for $i$ =45$\degree$.
+Here, we find the maximum value of PD $\sim 0.025$ for $i$ =45$\degree$.
 In general, in the soft state of XRBs the optical depth is relatively high, to characterize this we consider Model 1a with $\langle N_{sc}\rangle$ $\approx$ 26.7.
 The results are shown in Figure \ref{fig:mod1_26}.
 Here, the magnitude of PD values is similar to the case of $\langle N_{sc}\rangle$ $\approx$ 5, only the dependency of PD value on $i$ has changed.
 The range of PA values is wider now and for $i$ = 75$\degree$ PA is $\sim$ 150$\degree$.